Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 }

-generateObject makes one repair retry on a parse/validation failure before throwing NoObjectGeneratedError.
+generateObject makes one repair retry on a parse/validation failure before throwing.
 See generateObject.

 Catching typed errors

 Branch on instanceof for class-specific fields, or on code for a flat switch.
-Because the same classes are used across every provider, this logic is provider-agnostic.
+The same classes are used across every provider, so this logic is provider-agnostic.

 import {